Business intelligence: gaining a competitive edge from data

 3 tips for the correct implementation of BI

-The key to BI success lies in a flexibly structured data landscape that not only gives you maximum freedom of action today, but also today.
-Think of business intelligence as a constantly evolving ecosystem that helps you keep pace with current trends.
-Rigid systems that are difficult to scale will sooner or later lead you to a dead end.
+The key to BI success lies in a flexible data landscape that gives you maximum flexibility—not just today, but in the future as well.
+Think of Business Intelligence as a constantly evolving ecosystem that helps you keep pace with current trends.
+With rigid systems that are difficult to scale, you’ll eventually reach a dead end.

 Focus on your most important KPIs